fusesource/leveldbjni/readme.md

     try {
       // Use the db in here....
     } finally {
-      // Make sure you delete the db and options to avoid resource leaks. db.delete();
+      // Make sure you delete the db to shutdown the
-      options.delete();
+      // database and avoid resource leaks.
+      db.delete();
     }

 Putting, Getting, and Deleting key/values.